Osmotic Power Systems: The Ocean’s Secret Battery

 Salt has always been a paradox.

-In stories it heals wounds and seasons meals, but also poisons and desiccates.
+In some stories it heals wounds and seasons meals, but in others it also poisons and desiccates.

 Salt has forever changed human history in more ways than I can count.